CHAPTER Rev 2400

 (3) Sales of tangible personal property

-(4) Interest on installment receivables where the
+(4) Interest on receivables where the debtor or

-(5) Gross receipts from the:
+(5) Gross receipts from the lease, rental, or

-personal property located in
+other use of real or personal property located in New

-when such property is used within
+use of intangible property when such property is used within New Hampshire; and

-c.
-Personal services performed in
+(7) Personal services performed in New Hampshire;

-from the sale of property located in
+(8) Capital gains from the sale of business

-income received by business enterprises domiciled in
+(9) Dividend income received by business enterprises

-(8) Other income earned in
+(11) Other income which is earned in New

-Sales price shall include:
+(d) Sales price shall include:

 (1) All interest;